 *This date celebrates the founding of The Douglass Hotel of San Diego in 1924.
-This was an entertainment business and place to stay for African-Americans.
+This was an entertainment business and place to stay for African Americans in the West.

 Lodging accommodations in San Diego during the early twentieth century were not available to Black people in White establishments.
 The social consciousness of this period is reflected in the name given the hotel.
 The front facade was plastering over masonry of this a two-story, square, brick building; over the double front doors is a neon marquee that still reads "The Douglass."
 The Hotel opened in mid-winter of that year under ownership of Robert and Mabel Rowe and George Ramsey.